kanisterio/kanister/CONTRIBUTING.md

 #From the project root directory
 make integration-test
 ```
-To test and deploy your changes to a local Kubernetes cluster refer this https://docs.kanister.io/install.html#building-and-deploying-from-source
+To test and deploy your changes to a local Kubernetes cluster [this document](https://docs.kanister.io/install.html#building-and-deploying-from-source) can be referred.

 ## Contributing to documentation
 For complete documentation visit https://docs.kanister.io/